Matt-Adventure-Ardeche/staffhandbook/docs/policies/riskmitigation.md

 _**Look, explore, listen, etc**_ - get to know the environment that you are working in, and the potential interaction between you, your participants and that environment.
 There is no point in assessing a risk without knowledge of the full implications.

+In organised outdoor learning it is common for there to be a residual level of risk that is judged to be tolerable and in balance with the benefits that will accrue.

+It is desirable to give equal consideration to risks and benefits throughout the planning process to avoid benefits being eclipsed by a small possibility of harm.

+Hazards and risks cannot be considered in isolation; it is necessary to consider the maturity and experience of learners, the expertise of those leading them, wishes of parents and many other factors.
+Engagement with actual risk is vital if learners are to develop the skills to deal with the succession of risks they will meet in their own lives.

 <div style="text-align: center; font-weight:bold;font-size:1.1rem">Risk level = how bad could it be x the chance of it happening</div>

 !!! danger